19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 ## Long Rest

-A long rest consumes 1 ration and must be at least 8 hours long (2 [Watches](../Exploration/Watches.md)).
+A long rest consumes 1 ration and must be at least 8 hours long.
 A long rest confers the following benefits to a PC:

 - Regain all [Fatigue Points](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md).
 - Remove the [Exhausted](../Conditions/Exhausted.md) condition.